KEO-cls-eedi/specification/doc/clseedi.md

 Using the `demands` property the local device can communicate forecasts for predicted power consumption and production in terms of the EEBUS use case PODF to the backend.

+A power demand forecast always consists of the following properties:
+* `slots` - the array of slots with demand forecast
+* `startTime` - the start time of the first slot

+The property `slots` is an array of:
+* `duration` - duration of the slot
+* `pMin` - is minimal expected power consumption for the given time slot
+* `pMax` - is maximal expected power consumption for the given time slot
+* `pExp` - is the expected power consumption for the given time slot The first slot in the `slots` array SHALL contain the `duration` element <span id="REQ-XY"><a href="#REQ-XY">[REQ-XY]</a></span>.
+For all subsequent slots the `duration` element MAY be omitted.
+If the `duration` element is omitted, the last known `duration` value SHALL be applied.
+Every new `duration` value overrides the last known value and SHALL be applied for the current slot and all subsequent slots until it is overridden again.

 This [example](clseedi/examples/de.keo-connectivity.clseedi.state.demands.json) demonstrates how a local device can communicate its power demand forecast.